Many people have recently had a chance to work from home, and the demand for online jobs is skyrocketing.

 If you’re already a qualified therapist, you can expand your business to include online offerings.

 Usually, you’d use your website and/or social media to promote this.
 Or, there are platforms like Online Counselling.io that allow you to set up shop while they provide the technical infrastructure.

 Alternatively, if you’d prefer to work for another company, a search for “online counselling” on a job board like Indeed will usually yield some online jobs from home.

 30. Technical Support Agent

-Many great tech firms and software companies hire remote support engineers, so it’s worth looking directly on a company’s website and in places like Upwork.
-Smaller firms also often hire freelancers, a search for “technical support” on a bid website should find you plenty of options.
+Many tech firms and software companies hire remote support engineers, so it’s worth looking directly on a company’s website and in places like Upwork.
+Smaller firms often hire freelancers; searching for “technical support” on a bidding website should find plenty of options.

 31. IT Consultant

 IT consultants use their technical skills to help and advise companies on technology.
-What exactly you do will depend on your technical specialities.
-You could be doing anything from helping to implement systems like Office365, to advising on cybersecurity and data protection.
+You could be doing anything from helping implement systems like Office365 to advising on cybersecurity and data protection.

-For high-level work and lucrative contracts, real-world networking is usually better than finding jobs online.
+Real-world networking is usually better than finding jobs online for high-level work and lucrative contracts.
 You can also find work via recruitment agencies.
 There are plenty of small, individual tasks for IT consultants to make some money on all of the freelance boards.

 You’ll need strong technical knowledge and good “client-facing” experience.
-The technical knowledge you need will depend entirely on what technology you wish to work with.
-A popular career path is to start with an internal IT role in a business and to move to providing consultancy once you’ve built up lots of experience.
+What technical expertise you need depends on the technology you wish to work with.
+A popular career path is to start with an internal IT role in a business and to move to provide consultancy once you’ve built up lots of experience.